 We need to think of the checkout solution as a one-stop shop that can accommodate all the requirements that your business might have now and the ones you might need down the line.

-These must-haves and essentials are ideal points for optimizing your checkout pages to achieve the ultimate goal of a frictionless payment experience.
+These must-haves and essentials are ideal points for optimizing your checkout pages to achieve the ultimate goal of a frictionless payment experience that will combat lost sales.
 Yet, there is no one-solution-fits-all approach.

 Using a subscription billing platform like Chargebee, you can build smart checkouts that offer a frictionless payment experience that will fit your workflow like a glove.